superdanb/diligent-mango/content/_index.md

   - type: hero_section
     title: No BS Product Management
     subtitle: Product management the silicon-valley-top-companies way
-    content: >+
+    content: >
-      This book is your go-to guide for product management in the wild...
-No more complicated frameworks that you have to memorize and have no use in the practical day to day busy lives of product managers!
-This is the real deal - simple, easy, and short, but guaranteed to have an impact on your work!
+      Top companies share a playbook for how to do product management

+      No one has shared this playbook.

+      After years in top companies, we decided to help the product management community and share how top companies do product management.
+No BS, no fluff, just real and actionable frameworks for the most common situations in the day of product managers
     actions:
       - label: Get the book
         url: /pricing